graalvm/workshops/native-image/containerisation/index.md

-Understanding Reflection and GraalVM Native Image
+Understanding Containerisation and GraalVM Native Image

 ## Introduction

-This lab is for developers looking to understand more about how to contairise [GraalVM Native Image](https://docs.oracle.com/en/graalvm/enterprise/21/docs/reference-manual/native-image/) applications.
+This lab is for developers looking to understand more about how to containerise [GraalVM Native Image](https://docs.oracle.com/en/graalvm/enterprise/21/docs/reference-manual/native-image/) applications.

-GraalVM Native Image allows the ahead-of-time compilation of a Java application into a self-contained native executable.
+GraalVM Native Image compiles a Java application ahead of time into a self-contained native executable.
-With GraalVM Native Image only the code that is required by the application at run time gets added into the native executable.
+Only the code that is required by the application at run time is added into the native executable.

-These native executables have a number of important advantages, in that they:
+A native executable has a number of important advantages compared to a regular Java application, in that it:

-- Use a fraction of the resources required by the JVM, so cheaper to run
+- Uses a fraction of the resources required by the JVM, so is cheaper to run
 - Starts in milliseconds
-- Deliver peak performance immediately, no warmup
+- Delivers peak performance immediately, with no warmup time
-- Can be packaged into lightweight container images for faster and more efficient deployments
+- Can be packaged into a lightweight container image for faster and more efficient deployments
-- Reduced attack surface (more on this in future labs)
+- Reduces the application's attack surface (more on this in future labs)

-Many of the leading microservice frameworks support ahead-of-time compilation with GraalVM Native Image, including Micronaut, Spring, Helidon, and Quarkus.
+Many of the leading microservice frameworks support GraalVM Native Image, including Micronaut, Spring, Helidon, and Quarkus.

-Plus, there are Maven and Gradle plugins for Native Image to make building, testing, and running Java applications as native executables easy.
+Furthermore, there are Maven and Gradle plugins for Native Image that make it easy to build, test, and run a Java application as a native executable.

 > **Note:** Oracle Cloud Infrastructure (OCI) provides GraalVM Enterprise at no additional cost.